You should follow the procedure set out by the Faculty of Arts and Humanities Graduate School, while following the additional guidelines below.

 As a general rule, when making initial contact with staff, a 500 word summary of your research idea, and a statement on why you want to do postgraduate research is normally sufficient.

-If following your initial discussions you decide to submit a full application, you are required to submit a 500 word research proposal as part of the application.
-In addition, please submit an expanded research proposal up to 10,000 characters (including spaces) in length.
+If following your initial discussions you decide to submit a full application, you are required to submit a research proposal of up to 1500 words as part of the application.
 While we recognise that these ideas are likely to change and develop over time, it is important to produce a coherent and well-argued piece of writing.
-The 10,000 character proposal should:
+The proposal should:

 a) Identify the problems that you want to explore and explain why it is important to do so